Ask a doctor about a prescription for ERYTHROMYCIN PANPHARMA 1 g POWDER FOR SOLUTION FOR INFUSION

 Incompatibilities

-This medicine should not be mixed with other medications, except those used in reconstitution.
+This medication should not be mixed with others, except those used in reconstitution.

-The erythromycin lactobionate solution should not be mixed with β-lactam antibiotics, aminoglycosides, tetracyclines, chloramphenicol, colistin, aminophylline, barbiturates, phenytoin, heparin, phenothiazine, riboflavin (vitamin B2), vitamin B6, and vitamin C. Therefore, intravenous administration of erythromycin should not be mixed with the listed medications in an intravenous infusion solution.
+The erythromycin lactobionate solution should not be mixed with β-lactam antibiotics, aminoglycosides, tetracyclines, chloramphenicol, colistin, aminophylline, barbiturates, phenytoin, heparin, phenothiazine, riboflavin (vitamin B2), vitamin B6, and vitamin C due to changes in pH.
+Therefore, intravenous administration of erythromycin should not be mixed with the listed drugs in an intravenous infusion solution.

-The addition of other solutions that alter the pH interval of 6-8 reduces the stability of erythromycin lactobionate.
+The addition of other solutions that alter the pH range of 6-8 decreases the stability of erythromycin lactobionate.

-Warning:Do not use sodium chloride solutions or other solutions containing inorganic salts to prepare the initial solution (see section «Reconstitution»), as they may cause precipitation.
+Warning:Sodium chloride solutions or other solutions containing inorganic salts should not be used to prepare the initial solution (see "Reconstitution" section), as precipitates may appear.